riscv-admin/m-mode-isolation/CHARTER.md

 The current solution to M-mode Isolation is to de-privilege M-mode software to a lower-privilege mode such as S-mode or U-mode.
 De-privileging can be burdensome for software developers and can create unacceptable performance overheads due to limitiations of available functionality in those modes vs. M-mode.
 Alternative solutions or improvements to the current solution (e.g., improvements in S-mode to reduce functionality differences between M-mode and S-mode) will be explored.
 Potential use cases, requirements, and assumptions will be collected and analyzed.
 The M-mode Isolation TG will develop a solution to these use cases and requirements in the form of one or more privileged ISA extensions.
 The solution shall scale from low-end microcontrollers (RVM profile) up to high-end applications processors (RVA profile).

-Extending isolation to the SoC is outside of the scope of this TG.
-However the solution proposed by this TG could depend on the anticipated RISC-V SoC domain/world isolation proposal.
-The solution proposed by the M-mode Isolation TG shall be consistent with the overall RISC-V Security Model.
+At this time, a separate proposal to provide domain/world isolation within a hart and extend it to the SoC is anticipated.
+Such a proposal is currently outside of the scope of this TG although that might change going forward.
+The solution proposed by the M-mode Isolation TG will likely depend on the anticipated domain/world isolation proposal.
+Additionally, the solution proposed by the M-mode Isolation TG shall be consistent with the overall RISC-V Security Model.

 To achieve its goals, the M-mode Isolation TG will interact with the following groups: